Bega schoolgirl murders

-The Bega schoolgirl murders refer to the abduction, rape and murder of two schoolgirls; 14-year-old Lauren Margaret Barry and 16-year-old Nichole Emma Collins of Bega, New South Wales, Australia on 6 October 1997.
+The Bega schoolgirl murders refer to the abduction, rape, and murder of two Australian schoolgirls, 14-year-old Lauren Margaret Barry and 16-year-old Nichole Emma Collins of Bega, New South Wales, Australia on 6 October 1997.
 They were abducted by Leslie Camilleri and Lindsay Beckett, both from the New South Wales town of Yass.
 The men subjected the girls to repeated rapes and sexual assaults on five or more separate occasions, while driving them to remote locations throughout rural New South Wales and Victoria.
 Over a twelve-hour period, the girls had been driven several hundred kilometres from Bega to Fiddler's Green Creek in Victoria, where they were stabbed to death by Beckett under the order of Camilleri.

 Background

-The girls were reported missing on the day of their disappearance, and a massive manhunt consisting of family, friends, police and community volunteers searched the area but failed to locate any sign of them.
+The girls were reported missing on the day of their disappearance, and a massive manhunt consisting of family, friends, police, and community volunteers searched the area, but failed to locate any sign of them.
 Police investigations lasting several weeks eventually led to Camilleri and Beckett, career criminals with over 200 criminal convictions between them.
 Camilleri, who claimed he was innocent of any crime and insisted Beckett acted alone, was facing existing charges relating to other sexual assaults against minors at the time of the murders.

 Perpetrators

 Leslie Camilleri

 Leslie Alfred Camilleri (born 31 May 1969) was born to a family of six children in Liverpool, New South Wales.
-He did not meet his natural father until he was 13 years of age.
+He did not meet his biological father until he was 13 years old.
 A psychiatric report prepared in 1993 spoke of Camilleri's deprived childhood, and "a pattern of theft and vandalism which have been his reaction to social ostracism, leading to frustration, which because of poor impulse control has ended in explosive outbursts of destructive behaviour".

-Camilleri was considered "uncontrollable" as a child and spent a large part of his childhood in juvenile detention.
-He escaped the institution and, between the ages of 10 to 12, lived as a street kid in King's Cross, Sydney.
+Camilleri was considered "uncontrollable" as a child, and spent a large part of his childhood in juvenile detention.
+He escaped the institution and, between the ages of 10 and 12, lived as a street kid in King's Cross, Sydney.
 Camilleri was eventually taken before the children's court by police and ordered to return to the institution, where he remained until he was 15.